 Bachelor of Arts in Biology – BIOL Associate Degree for Transfer Roadmap

 This is a sample pathway for students who transfer to San Francisco State University in the current Bulletin year with an AS-T in Biology.
-Thirty-two units in the major (BIOL 230/BIOL 240, CHEM 115/CHEM 215/CHEM 216, MATH 226, required PHYS sequence) and 33 units of lower-division GE requirements have been satisfied.
+Thirty-two units in the major (BIOL 230/BIOL 240, CHEM 115/CHEM 215/CHEM 216, MATH 226, and the required PHYS sequence) and 33 units of lower-division GE requirements have been satisfied.
 Check with a major advisor about the most appropriate course sequence.
 Degree completion guaranteed in 60 units; see the Associate Degree for Transfer (ADT) section for more information.

 |CHEM 130||General Organic Chemistry (Major Lower-Division)||3|